nexageapps/AnimatedDrawings/README.md

 - **License:** MIT License

 We are grateful to the Facebook Research team for making this technology available to the community.

+## Sponsorship

+This project is sponsored by [NexageApps](https://nexageapps.com) - Building innovative digital solutions.

 ## Quick Start